netdata/netdata/docs/collect/enable-configure.md

 # Enable or configure a collector

-While collectors start collect metrics right away if they find exposed metrics on their default endpoint, not all infrastructures use standard ports, paths, files, or naming conventions.
-In this case, you may need to enable or configure a collector to gather all available metrics from your systems, containers, or applications.
+While collectors start colleting right away if they find exposed metrics on their default endpoint, not all infrastructures use standard ports, paths, files, or naming conventions.
+You may need to enable or configure a collector to gather all available metrics from your systems, containers, or applications.

 ## Enable a collector or its orchestrator